 |Junior Theatre Festival (JTF) fee

-The Conservatory of Music & Fine Arts Drama Ministry will offer the 9th Annual Drama Camp - Date - TBA.
+The Conservatory of Music & Fine Arts Drama Ministry will offer the 9th Annual Drama Camp - Summer 2021.
 Cost:$150.
-Proceeds go toward Children's Cancer Research in memory of "Smiley for Kylee."
+The camp and performances will be in the Redeemer Kids Building Proceeds go toward Children's Cancer Research in memory of "Smiley for Kylee."
 For more information email firstname.lastname@example.org.
 Register at the Redeemer Kids/Conservatory desk, or to register on-line, click the green registration box on the right.

 Family and Friends will select one performance to attend.
 The performance selection will be based on the order that students registered for camp.